Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 ENERGY STORAGE:

-Distributed energy storage must be added behind both generator and load electricity meters to level outputs from wind generators and to improve the utilization of the generation, transmission and distribution systems.
+Distributed energy storage must be added behind both generator and load electricity meters to smooth outputs from wind generators and to improve the utilization of the generation, transmission and distribution systems.
 Large reservoir dammed hydraulic energy storage, dispatchable synthetic liquid fuel production and dispatchable electro-chemical processing are required to provide efficient daily and seasonal balancing of intermittant renewable electricity generation.

 An electricity rate with a low marginal cost per kWh when there is surplus non-fossil power is needed to financially enable energy storage and cost effective fossil fuel displacement.
-The electricity rate at other times should be primarily based on the registered peak kW demand or peak kVA damand during each billing period.
+The electricity rate at other times should be primarily based on the registered peak kW or kVA damand during each billing period.

 ELECTRICITY SYSTEM EVOLUTION: